Bruin-Dev/Intelygenz/README.md

 Any new env variables should be added to the gitlab.
 And if there are two different var for PRO and DEV specify it by appending `_PRO` or `_DEV` to the variable name on the gitlab.

+**It's necessary run the `basic-infra` job the first time a new microservice is created in the project**
+> This has been done because ECR repositories are global resources and are stored in the same tfstate file, thus avoiding that when a microservice that creates a repository is created, it is not deleted by other branches that do not have it added

 ### automation-engine
 In the automation-engine root folder it is necessary update the following files:
 - [.gitlab-ci.yml](.gitlab-ci.yml)